LE MARCHE NATIONAL PARKS

 The park covers nearly 700 square kilometers.
-This national park has been a sight to see since its establishment in 1993.
+This national park has been beautiful to visit since its establishment in 1993.

 The park is mainly mountainous and stretches across the 4 provinces of Ascoli Piceno, Fermo, Macerata and Perugia.

-These protected areas between Umbria and Le Marche consists of many different natural environments.
+These protected areas between Umbria and Le Marche consist of many different natural environments.